-Not to drive up Pingle Road to the school gates (to deliver or collect your children)

-Not to execute U-turns and three point turns on Pingle Road

-Not to enter the school car park

-Not to drop off your children close to the junction of Pingle Road and Whirlowdale Crescent

-To obey the parking regulations by not parking on the yellow lines on this junction

-Not to reverse when there are children around

-Not to park on the zig-zag lines between 8:35 am and 9:05 am or between 3:25 and 3:55 as it is an offence.
+- Not to drive up Pingle Road to the school gates (to deliver or collect your children) - Not to execute U-turns and three point turns on Pingle Road - Not to enter the school car park - Not to drop off your children close to the junction of Pingle Road and Whirlowdale Crescent - To obey the parking regulations by not parking on the yellow lines on this junction - · Not to reverse when there are children around - Not to park on the zig-zag lines between 8:35 am and 9:05 am or between 3:25 and 3:55 as it is an offence.

-Extra Currícular Activities
+Extra Curricular Activities

 At Dobcroft Junior School, we pride ourselves on the wide range of extra curricular activities we offer out of school hours.
-We aim to provide clubs which will appeal to all pupils and they change each half term.
-Some of the clubs provided in the last school year included traditional sports such as football, netball, cricket, badminton and basketball and alternative offerings of drama, science, art, yoga and printing and sculpture.
+We aim to provide clubs which will appeal to all pupils and they change each term.
+Some of the clubs provided in the last school year included traditional sports such as football, netball, cricket, badminton and basketball and alternative offerings of science, art, noncontact boxing and rugby.
 We aim to keep fees low to encourage participation.